ucsd-ets/dsc10-textbook/_chapters/01/3/2/Another_Kind_Of_Character.md

 Now look at all the chapters that contain about 100 periods.
 The plot shows that those chapters contain about 10,000 characters to about 15,000 characters, roughly.
 That's about 100 to 150 characters per period.

 Indeed, it appears from looking at the plot that on average both books tend to have somewhere between 100 and 150 characters between periods, as a very rough estimate.
-Perhaps these two great 19th century novels were signaling something so very familiar us now: the 140-character limit of Twitter.
+Perhaps these two great 19th century novels were signaling something so very familiar to us now: the 140-character limit of Twitter.